-I study the conditions necessary for a just transition to a net zero society, with a primary focus on France and the United Kingdom.
+I study the conditions necessary for a just transition to a net zero society.
 My research revolves around assessing the impacts of different transition pathways on the production side - impact on productivity, technical change and wages - and on the consumption side - income and the structure of consumption for households.
 I investigate the heterogeneity that exists between agents: between firms in different sectors or location, and vertical and horizontal inequalities between households.

 I hold a PhD in Economics from Université Paris-Saclay ( CentraleSupélec, LGI) and CIRED, and a Master in Engineering from Ecole Centrale Paris.
 You can download my PhD thesis from here.